AtomicGamer9523/BlackSmithMC/README.md

 ### Running

-We offer precompiled binaries for Windows, Linux, and macOS at [GitHub Actions](https://github.com/BlackSmithMC-rs/BlackSmithMC/actions/workflows/main.yml).
+We offer precompiled binaries for Windows, Linux, and macOS at [build](./build/).
 NB: Do **NOT** use github releases, they are majorly outdated

 To run BlackSmithMC:

 * Extract the downloaded archive.
 * Run the binary.
-  * On Linux and macOS: `./feather-server` in the server directory
+  * On Linux and macOS: `./server` in the server directory
-  * On Windows: double-click `feather-server.exe`
+  * On Windows: double-click `server.exe`

 The server will create a configuration file (`config.toml`) which you can modify.